emojidao/EIP4907/README.md

-# ERC_DualRoles
+# EIP4907

-ERC_DualRoles is an extension of ERC721 to support rental functions.
+EIP4907 is an extension of ERC-721.
+It proposes an additional role **user** and a valid duration indicator **expires**.
+It allows users and developers manage the use right more simple and efficient.

 ### Tools
 * [Visual Studio Code](https://code.visualstudio.com/)